 - Pier location shall approximate drawing, and where practical the pier shall be located at a grade beam.
 When no beam is available, depending upon slab strength, metal reinforcement may need to be used under the slab.
 Typically that reinforcement is a 4”-6” I Beam, approximately 2 feet long.

 - It may be necessary to put plastic on the walls to minimize dust accumulation.
-Advise customer that we can minimize, but cannot guarantee dust accumulation, which is the responsibility of the customer.

 - Interior openings in occupied structures shall be covered overnight.